 Now click Next you will see confirm your Restore point.
 Check the same and then Finish to begin the restore process.

-During this your system will be restart and will re-apply all the settings that are necessary for your system.
-When your system restore is completed, you will got a popup message, “window System Restore completed successfully” .
+During this, your system will be restart and will re-apply all the settings that are necessary for your system.
+When your system restore is completed, you will get a popup message, “window System Restore completed successfully”.

 Once the process complete, you will back to that point in time your system was working correctly.

 That’s All About Windows system Restore point Feature.
-I hope after read this post you understand about The windows system Restore Feature.
+I hope after reading this post you understand about The windows system Restore Feature.
 How to Enable and create a system restore point and how to perform windows system restore to revert back windows settings to previous working state.
-Have any query, Suggestion About this post feel free to discuss on comments bellow.
-Also Read How To fix if while perform system restore Getting Error System Restore did not complete successfully on Windows 10
+Have any query, Suggestion About this post feel free to discuss on comments below.
+Also, Read How To fix if while perform system restore Getting Error System Restore did not complete successfully on Windows 10